KLyvers/SureFireEng/README.md

 - Basic Information Technology support for your home or small business
 - Hosting and support of public cloud
 - Business email and website setup
-- Home Automation design and programming
+- Cisco CUCM configuration
-- Integrated physical security design and support
+- Network configuration of Cisco, Ubiquiti, Meraki
 - MUCH MORE

 ### Staff